TheCodeHeist-Coder/Rexial/README.md

 # ***Real-Time Quiz Platform***

 ## 📌 Overview
-This project is a **real-time quiz hosting platform** where users can create, host, and participate in quizzes seamlessly using a unique join code.
+Rexial is a **real-time quiz hosting platform** where users can create, host, and participate in quizzes seamlessly using a unique join code.
 It is designed to provide an interactive and engaging experience with live dashboards, avatars, and collaborative hosting.

 The platform evolves in multiple versions: